 The focus of our Interproduct reporting has remained as a combination of two different elements.
 There are those ranges where our forecasts were now above the latest used value position, there are also an increasing number of generations which have seen an increase this month (particularly at the 12-month point) following positive used value performance leading to high levels of implicit deflation.
 In some cases, the 12-month position has improved, but we have retained our view at 36 months.
-This month, over 100 current ranges were considered in total, but in some cases, it was decided to make no changes to the forecasts; some of these are flagged for review of walk-up relationships and others appear likely to see changes in used values in the near future.
+This month, around 70 current ranges were considered in total, but in many cases, it was decided to make no changes to the forecasts; some of these are flagged for review of walk-up relationships and others appear likely to see changes in used values in the near future, or we are cautious about making changes based on the unique situation which characterises a March used car market.
 Some of the ranges below were also reforecast during last month's analysis, but we were forced to take further action as a result of changes in either trade or retail data (or both).